 - Is Skillshare Worth It?
 The Pros and Cons for Artists and Designers

-I signed up to Patreon to see some drawing tutorials by an artist I admire.
-I found him on Instagram.
-I paid $10/month.
+I signed up for Patreon to follow some drawing tutorials by an artist I admire.
+I found him on social media and paid $10 per month for access to his past lessons.
+A bargain.

-Here’s an example from Udemy (affiliate).
+Here’s an example from Udemy.
 They offer courses on everything imaginable and they are ALWAYS offering sales.
-The standard of their art courses can be quite low but if you look through, there are good ones out there.

 And there is Domestika where the standard is often very high indeed.
 It’s not expensive, the site has rolling sales and discounts, so I’m not sure anyone ever pays the full price.
 What I love is not only the standard but the site itself, it oozes professionalism.

 But there’s a catch.
 Most courses, but by no means all, are in Spanish with either subtitles or dubbed into English.
-A minor point and I know it will put some people off, and that’s a pity because they are missing out.
+This a minor point and I know it will put some people off, and that’s a pity because they are missing out.

 Proko has positioned itself as a slightly more premium marketplace and some of its tutors charge slightly more for their courses.
 They do have very good artists but no better than the best on Domestika, in my opinion.
 You’ll have to compare them yourself.